jbernhard-nw/stock-price-forecasting/README.md

 Each of these follow a recurrent structure, which differs from other deep learning methods because they allow previous input values to influence later outputs.

-This repository contains information pertaining to the post [linked here](link_post_here), which shows how each of these methods performed in predicting stock prices for the year of 2017.

 ## Files

 Here we will tie together the following files: